garethtdavies/balenaio-docs/shared/general/host-ssh.md

 $ systemctl list-unit-files | grep enabled
 ```

 To check the status of a service, use the `systemctl status <serviceName>` command.
-The output includes whether the service is currently loaded and active together with detail about the process, including the last set of entries from the journal log.
-For example,to obtain the status of the OpenVPN service use the following command:
+The output includes whether the service is currently loaded and active, together with detail about the process, including the latest entries from the journal log.
+For example, to obtain the status of the OpenVPN service use the following command:

 ```shell
 $ systemctl status openvpn.service